msiemens/tinydb/docs/usage.rst

 Alternative JSON libary
 .......................

-As already mentioned, the default default storage serializes the data using JSON.
-To improve performance, you can install
-`ujson <http://pypi.python.org/pypi/ujson>`_ , an extremely fast JSON implementation.
+As already mentioned, the default storage relies upon Python's JSON module.
+To improve performance, you can install `ujson <http://pypi.python.org/pypi/ujson>`_ , an extremely fast JSON implementation.
 TinyDB will auto-detect and use it if possible.

 Handling Data
 -------------

-So let's start with inserting and retrieving data from your database.
+With that out of the way, let's start with inserting and retrieving data from your database.

 Inserting
 .........